stephanieyshi/steam-recommendations/README.md

 # The Steam Engine: A Recommendation System for Steam Users (CIS 520 Final Project)
 ## About
-Steam is a digital distribution platform in which users buy and play computer games.
-We employ neighborhood, matrix factorization, and mixed collaborative filtering (CF) methods to predict the number of hours users will play games.
-In addition, we adapt a regression boosting frame-work for matrix factorization CF algorithms and apply it to the prediction task.
-We find that factorization methods outperform neighborhood methods, and a mixed approach outperforms both.
+Steam is a video game distribution platform.
+We employ neighborhood, matrix factorization, and mixed collaborative filtering (CF) methods to predict the number of hours Steam users will play games.
+We also adapt a regression boosting framework for matrix factorization CF algorithms and apply it to the prediction task.
+We find that neighborhood methods outperform matrix factorization methods, and a mixed approach outperforms both.
 Additionally, we find the boosting framework did not meaningful improve performance.
 To improve predictions, future research should incorporate user friendship networks.

 ## Team Members
 * Brandon Lin